Announcing Router Specifically

 routes to find a match.
 I decided that my router would use specificity to match routes and store them as

 Object keys for faster access.
-I came up with an algorithm that turns a route like 'a/b/c'
+I came up with an algorithm that turns a route like 'a/b/c' into a series

-of predictable paths, each gradually less specific, until a match is found or the final route '*'
+of predictable paths, each gradually less specific, until a match is found or the final route '*' fails to match.

 This means you get a fast match based purely on distance to a viable match with no penalties for late registration